What is Davos? An insider’s guide to the World Economic Forum’s Annual Meeting

 Why go to Davos?

-The stakeholder approach means that Davos is one of the rare places where you will see leaders of global businesses discussing everything from AI to inequality with union leaders, climate change activists, policymakers and academics.
+This approach means that Davos is one of the rare places where you see global businesses leaders discussing everything from AI to inequality with union leaders, activists, policymakers and academics.
 There’s a spirit of dialogue that can broaden perspectives and even bring traditional adversaries together.
 It is also indisputably an efficient venue for networking, in a beautiful – if remote – setting.

 What has Davos ever done for the world?

-As a gathering of the global elite, Davos has often been a lightning rod for protests about everything from the rapid globalization of the 1990s to the runaway climate change of this century.
+As a gathering of the global elite, Davos often attracts protests about everything from the rapid globalization of the 1990s to the runaway climate change of this century.

 Why is it in Davos, anyway?

 At an altitude of 1,560 meters, with ice-slicked streets and a long train ride to the nearest airport, Davos is not the most obvious location for a major international conference.
-The founder of the World Economic Forum, Professor Klaus Schwab, originally chose Davos as a peaceful place to get perspective away from the daily challenges of running a business.
+Klaus Schwab originally chose Davos as a peaceful place to get perspective away from the daily challenges of running a business.
 The quiet valley is known as a retreat from the world, as captured in the German writer Thomas Mann’s account of life in a Davos tuberculosis sanatorium, The Magic Mountain.

-These days, what magic there is can be captured and shared on social media.
-Tickets to the event may be hard to come by, but anyone curious can tune into the event’s substantial livestream program.
+These days, any magic created in Davos is captured and shared on social media.
+Tickets to the event may be hard to come by, but the World Economic Forum will livestream dozens of sessions, including the opening plenary.

 Photo credits